-Cell phones may not be used at any time during a class period, even if the student is out of a class.
-Cell phones are to never be brought into or used in the restrooms or locker rooms.
-If an emergency arises during the school day, students may use the student phone in the office, or parents should call the phone in the office, and a message will be given to the student unless it is an extreme emergency.
+Cell Phones are NOT to be brought into or used in the restrooms or locker rooms.

+If an emergency arises during the school day, students may use the phone in the office or parents should call the phone in the office and a message will be given to the student unless it is an extreme emergency.